 No More Homework, But….

-Unless you were working full-time during school, you’ll soon realize that having a career is more demanding than having a full course load.
-Another key difference between college and the real world is what is expected of you.
-Sure, during college you are expected to complete readings, papers, homework, and projects.
-If you did poorly, or simply chose not to complete some of these things, the worst you could expect was a bad grade.
+Unless you were working full-time during school, you’d soon realize that having a career is more demanding than having a full course load.
+Another key difference between college and the natural world is what is expected of you.
+Sure, you are expected to complete readings, papers, homework, and projects during college.
+If you did poorly or simply chose not to complete some of these things, the worst you could expect was a lousy grade.
 This is not the case in the professional working world.
-Work deadlines are a very real thing and if you miss them often times it can mean losing your job.
+Work deadlines are a genuine thing, and if you miss them frequently, it can mean losing your job.
 Organizing yourself and keeping a steady workflow will be key to your success in your first job.

 One key thing to remember during and after making the transition into a working professional is that the world does not owe you anything.
-Simply having a degree doesn’t mean you are entitled to a job and it doesn’t mean you automatically get a paycheck.
+Simply having a degree doesn’t mean you are entitled to a job, and it doesn’t mean you automatically get a paycheck.
 It qualifies you to be able to apply for positions, but beyond that, you have to earn it.
 This means you have to become your own biggest advocate.
 Knowing what you want and how to get it will give a leg up when looking for a job.
 A lot of recent graduates make the mistake of accepting the first offer that comes their way.
 While this can be enticing, it is better to vet companies to make sure that they are a good fit for you and vice versa.
-There’s few things worse than being stuck at a job you hate so make sure to ask questions about the company during the interview process.
+There are few things worse than being stuck at a job you hate, so make sure to ask questions about the company during the interview process.
 Questions like what do employees in this role say the hardest part of the job is?
-What are the best parts of working for this company?
+What are the best interests of working for this company?
 What kind of benefits does this position offer?
-If you have student loans find out if the position offers loan refinancing.
+If you have student loans, find out if the position provides loan refinancing.
 Remember, finding a job won’t be easy.
-Often times, you’ll have to apply to 50 plus jobs before finding one that sticks.
+Oftentimes, you’ll have to apply to 50-plus jobs before finding one that sticks.

 New Financial Responsibilities